ApiRTC/ApiRTC-angular/README.md

 It is running **live** hosted on github.io : https://apizee.github.io/ApiRTC-angular/.

-This is also a **tutorial** as this README lists the steps that created the project from scratch.
+This is also a **tutorial** as this README lists the steps that created the project from scratch :

-## Intall angular command line interface
+## Install angular command line interface

 `sudo npm install -g @angular/cli`